-(Preceding page: Canadian trenches in Sanctuary Wood, not far removed from the Newfoundland Battalion's positions during August and September of 1916 - photograph from 2010)
+(Right: Canadian trenches in Sanctuary Wood, not far removed from the Newfoundland Battalion's positions during August and September of 1916 - photograph from 2010)

-The Salient - close to the front lines for almost the entire fifty-two month conflict - was to be relatively quiet during the time of the Newfoundlanders' posting there; yet they nonetheless would incur casualties, a number - fifteen? - of them fatal.
+The Salient - close to the front lines for almost the entire fiftytwo month conflict - was to be relatively quiet during the time of the Newfoundlanders' posting there; yet they nonetheless would incur casualties, a number - fifteen? - of them fatal.

-And it was to be there in the Salient in the sector of a place called Railway Wood, that the parent Newfoundland Battalion would soon be serving after its transfer had been completed from France.
+And it was to be there in the Salient in the sector of a place called Railway Wood, that the Newfoundland Battalion would soon be serving after its transfer completed from France.

-(Right: Railway Wood, the Newfoundland positions at the time, almost a century later - a monument to the twelve Royal Engineers buried alive there may just be perceived on the periphery of the trees - photograph from 2014)
+(Preceding page: Railway Wood, the Newfoundland positions at the time, almost a century later - a monument to the twelve Royal Engineers buried alive there may just be perceived on the periphery of the trees - photograph from 2014)